Birthstone information

 Not just red gems...

 For those who think January babies only get a choice of red or red, think again!
-Garnet can be found in all colours including rare blue garnet and colour change garnet where the stones appears to be a different colour under different light sources.
+Garnet can be found in all colours including rare blue garnet & colour change garnet where the stones appears to be a different colour under different light sources.

 So, January babies can choose red pyrope or almandine garnets, pink rhodolite garnets, orange to yellow spessartine, hessonite or Malaya garnets, green or yellow-green demantoid or Mali garnets, green Tsavorite garnets or the rare blue or colour change… Then there are the red garnets that display a star (asterism) which occur when white light reflects from numerous tiny, oriented needle-like inclusions…